 If your flip phone is a model that is new enough to use technology that runs on a 4G network, it could be easy to reactivate the phone.

-All of this will depend on the specific provider you have and their respective policies, but as long as the technology is new enough and still supported by the carrier, the possibility of reactivating the phone exists.
+All of this will depend on your specific provider and their respective policies, but if the technology is new enough and still supported by the carrier, the possibility of reactivating the phone exists.

 GSM is a sort of global standard that some major carriers will use or offer, but there is also CDMA to consider.
 In short, some newer models of flip phones that operate along active and supported carrier technologies can be reactivated.

-This could be as simple as taking your phone to any local branch of a service provider and asking the tech experts there to help you reactive it.
+This could be as simple as taking your phone to any local service provider branch and asking the tech experts there to help you reactive it.
 GSM protocols also make it easier to unlock phones or switch carriers from one to another, unlike CDMA, which was more common some years ago.
-That said, CDMA is still popular too, and some major carriers prefer to use it over GSM.
+CDMA is still popular, and some major carriers prefer to use it over GSM.

 Sometimes, you may not reactivate your flip phone if it is too old.
 Just how old constitutes too much can be dependent on the model and which carrier it is assigned to, but there are some benchmarks we can use to make good guesses.